Hair Extensions - Cyberlox - Dreadfalls - Fringe - Synthetic Hair - Accessories

 Wool can be re-dyed.
 Wool needs to be dyed with acid dyes.
 That sounds more toxic and dangerous than what it really is.
 The acid being used is either citric acid or vinegar.
 Yes, a plain bottle of white vinegar from the grocery store.
 If you are not near a craft store, and can't find little jars of powdered acid dye, your best (and cheapest) alternative is food coloring.
 Then just do some creative Google searching...
 "How to dye yarn with food coloring" or "dying wool with food coloring", will work nicely.
 I now use professional acid dyes, but I started out with just food coloring.

-Here is an awesome video on dying wool with food coloring:
+I dyed these with food coloring and vinegar.
+Here is an awesome video on dying wool with food coloring: |

 While repeated exposure to hot water will cause any dye to fade, wool dreads can be boiled.
 I like to boil mine after every extended wear to sterilize and re-tighten them.
 This will help to reset the curl of dreads made from naturally curly wool (Icelandic, Teesewater, Wensleydale, etc).
 Laying them flat to dry or making sure to squeeze most of the water out prior to hanging will help them retain their wavy texture.
 Braiding them, then going over them with a hairdryer can add some extra curl.
 Tossing them in the dryer can really add some extra curl, but I don't recommend it, as it can be a bit difficult to control and can result in the dread getting destroyed.